numediart/ImmersiveSoundSpace/ISS_Unity_Examples/README.md

 #### CommandLineParser
 A simple script to call the compiled Unity application from the command line (and so from batch file) with arguments.
 It allows to specify :
-- the serial number of the Tracker to follow for the main camera (and so the audio listener)
+- the serial number of the Tracker to follow for the main camera (Mono player) or for the Network player (Multi players)
-- the port to listen for incomming OSC messages (this script creates the server)
+- the port to listen for incomming OSC messages (Mono player only)

 Other arguments can be implemented quite easily.
 To use it inside the editor, create an empty GameObject with the script attached and set the values from the editor Inspector.